mateoltd/py-fusion/README.md

 - Analyze the merge operation before executing it
 - View detailed statistics and progress
 - Use dark or light theme
+- Manage cached empty folders

+#### Cached Empty Folders

+When a source folder becomes empty after merging (all files moved to destination), it is automatically cached in a temporary location.
+This allows you to:

+- Restore the folder to its original location if needed
+- Save the folder to a different location
+- Delete the folder permanently

+To manage cached folders, go to Edit > Manage Cached Empty Folders in the menu.

 ### Command Line Options